 Early pre-dynasty period (before the pharaohs), pottery was fairly simple, but useful for their needs.
 They experimented with different designs and some have been discovered in the shape of the heads of their gods.

 Pottery became such a popular need in ancient Egyptian life that they had people that specialized in creating large quantities of pottery.
-They made items for daily use and special pottery designs were made to be included in the tombs for those that had passed away.
+They made items for daily use and special pottery designs were made to be included in the tombs of those that had passed away.
 By 3500 BC, the artists that made pottery began to add images that showed animals and activities that they were involved in.
-They included boats, people and all of the animals that they saw every day.
+They included boats, people, and all of the animals that they saw every day.

 The glazes also brought out more of the colors that they used.
-During what is known as the ‘New Kingdom’ era, they decorated their pottery after they fired it and their favorite colors were blue (called Egyptian blue), red (made with red ochre) and black (made with carbon or a combination of oxide/manganese minerals)
+During what is known as the ‘New Kingdom’ era, they decorated their pottery after they fired it and their favorite colors were blue (called Egyptian blue), red (made with red ochre), and black (made with carbon or a combination of oxide/manganese minerals)

 Egyptian pottery of high design and quality was often created for the pharaoh and his court.
 The poor and working class used pottery for children’s toys including dolls, toy ships and even board games with clay pieces.
 Because the poor could not afford the expensive burials, pottery was sometimes used as burial coffins.

 What was the primary source of clay for Egyptian potters?

 Egyptian potters primarily sourced their clay from the Nile River and its surrounding areas.
 The clay was often mixed with other materials such as sand or straw to create a more durable and workable material for pottery making.

 What are the two main types of ancient Egyptian pottery?

 The two main types of ancient Egyptian pottery are red and black pottery.
 Red pottery was made from a mixture of clay and Nile silt, while black pottery was made from a mixture of clay and organic matter.
 Both types were used for a variety of purposes, including storage, cooking, and funerary offerings.